LambdaTest/documentation/docs/screen-reader-on-real-devices-app.md

 |Samsung Galaxy S22 5G|Android 12|
 |Google Pixel 6 Pro|Android 12|

-## Screen Recorder in Real Device
+## Screen Recorder in Real Device App Testing

-**Step 1:** Click on the **Real Devices** > **Browser Testing**
+**Step 1:** Click on the **Real Devices** > **App Testing**

-**Step 2:** Enter your website URL, select your required device and click on Start button.
+**Step 2:** Select your required device and upload your application and click on Start button.

-**Step 3:** Click on the screen recorder button and toggle it to enable in your device.
+**Step 3:** Click on the screen reader button and toggle it to enable in your device.

 <img loading="lazy" src={require('../assets/images/real-device-app-testing/talkback.png').default} className="doc_img"/>

-## Talkback Keyboard Shortcuts
+## Screen Reader Keyboard Shortcuts
-For the ScreenReader feature on Android devices, use the following keyboard shortcuts to trigger TalkBack actions :
+For the Screen Reader feature on Android devices, use the following keyboard shortcuts to trigger Screen Reader actions :
 | TalkBack Action | MacOS Keyboard Shortcut | Windows Keyboard Shortcut |
 |-----------------|-------------------------|---------------------------|
 | Move to previous/next item | Command + (Left/Right arrow) |  Ctrl + (Left/Right arrow) |